 Breaking barriers for Natural Infrastructure in Peru

 The Natural Infrastructure for Water Security (NIWS) project aims to scale up investments in natural infrastructure in Peru to safeguard water supplies and increase climate resilience.
-It is funded and promoted by the United States Agency for International Development and the Government of Canada.
+It is funded and supported by the United States Agency for International Development (USAID) and the Government of Canada.

 Peruvians are no strangers to climate-related water insecurity.
 National states of emergency declared in recent years due to drought, fires, floods, and landslides have become increasingly frequent, costing billions of dollars in damages and lost earnings—and impacting millions of lives.
 During the last 50 years, the country has lost more than half of its glaciers, historically a key source of water.

 Natural infrastructure, like forests and wetlands, increase resilience of both upstream communities and downstream water users to these risks.
-In the last 10 years, Peruvian policymakers across multiple sectors have recognized the opportunity to invest in nature as an asset for managing water risks and have implemented a series of policy reforms to enable a new approach for nature-based solutions for water in Peru.
+In the last 10 years, Peruvian policymakers across multiple sectors have recognized the opportunity to invest in nature as an asset for managing water risks and have implemented a series of policy reforms and new financial commitments to enable a new approach for nature-based solutions for water in Peru.

 The Natural Infrastructure for Water Security (NIWS) project, is working to scale-up efforts to protect and restore natural water infrastructure in Peru, while addressing gender gaps that are incompatible with a water- and climate-secure future.